 Employment contracts are supposed to provide clarity and security — setting out the terms of your job, pay, schedule, benefits, bonus structure, and conditions of employment.
 For nurses and other healthcare workers, these contracts can cover everything from sign-on bonuses and shift requirements to overtime policies, and termination clauses.
+Unfortunately, many healthcare employers and staffing agencies use contracts to protect themselves, not you.
+They may insert confusing or unfair terms, fail to uphold their own promises, or even violate California labor laws despite what’s written in your agreement.
+At RN Counsel, we represent nurses and other healthcare workers in employment contract disputes, ensuring your rights are protected and your employer is held accountable.
+We know the healthcare industry, we understand the power imbalance between employees and employers, and we fight to level the playing field.

 An employment contract is a legally binding agreement that sets the terms of your work.
 In the healthcare field, these agreements often include: